KingoftheHomeless/in-other-words/README.md

   - TypeFamilies
 ```

-More advanced features of the library could require enabling more extensions.
+Some features of the library could require enabling more extensions.

 ## Examples of Simple Usage